TrustInSoft/demos/target-awareness/README.md

 }
 ```

-If we run this test the traditional way (as a unit test on host) the test do succeed, because
+If we run these tests the traditional way (as a unit test on host) they both succeed, because
 most hosts are x86 (little indian) 64 bits.
 You can verify that with `make test`
 ```bash